 The main thing you need to remember at this point is you really don’t need to panic.
 You don’t have to rush such an important decision and you have time to consider other options that will help you reach your goal.

-You can always resit your A Levels at college, alternatively you can also take online courses that allow you to reach the same goal in much less time.
+You can always resit your A Levels at college, alternatively, you can also take online courses that allow you to reach the same goal in much less time.

 Online A Levels and Access to Higher Education (HE) Diplomas can be studied at a time and pace that suits you.
 So you can get the qualification you need quickly, and get back on track to university faster than in traditional education settings.

 The degree you study and the university you go to can put you on a path that sets the course of your life.
 So it’s very important you’re happy with where you end up.
 Secondary options through UCAS Clearing can work out very well.
-If the alternate options would see you studying something you hadn’t previously considered, or living somewhere that is much further than your ideal location, don’t feel that you have to accept them.
+If the alternative options would see you studying something you hadn’t previously considered, or living somewhere that is much further than your ideal location, don’t feel that you have to accept them.

-There’s nothing wrong with taking some time to do what you need to meet the entry requirements of your first choice. learndirect provide a number of courses that can help get you ready to start the course you wanted, at the original university you had in mind.
+There’s nothing wrong with taking some time to do what you need to meet the entry requirements of your first choice. learndirect, provide a number of courses that can help get you ready to start the course you wanted, at the original university you had in mind.

 What courses can I study with learndirect?

-Depending on the type of degree you’re planning to study, we have numerous A Levels and Access to HE Diplomas to help you meet the requirements.
+Depending on the type of degree you’re planning to study, we have numerous A-levels and Access to HE Diplomas to help you meet the requirements.
 You have two years to work through them, though both can be completed in as little as 6-12 months.
-Helping you to get ready for university quickly, in time for next years round of UCAS applications.
+Helping you to get ready for university quickly, in time for next year's round of UCAS applications.